Generated regional New York river scene for Delaware River, Main Stem planning; not an exact location photo

 Check Lordville flow, water temperature, public access, border-water rules, and river-safety guidance before fishing.

-Are there special regulations on the Delaware River main stem?+
+Are there special fishing rules on the Delaware River main stem?

 Yes.
 Rules change by reach and border-water context, so use DEC and current guide information.